 Running time 94 minutes

 Sunday Too Far Away is a classic Australian story of a sheep-shearing season in 1950s country New South Wales.
-Although there are a couple of gratuitously cinematic touches - notably the pretty cocky's daughter and Jack Thompson's teary turn - the screenplay by former newspaper police roundsman and Crawford's writer (Homicide, Division 4, Matlock Police were all on his C.V).
-John Dingwall, who based the story on the experiences of his brother-in-law, a "gun" shearer, lovingly and convincingly depicts the social and economic underpinnings of mateship, a working class ethic born out of tough times.
+Although there are a couple of gratuitously cinematic touches - notably the pretty cocky's daughter and Jack Thompson's teary turn - the screenplay by John Dingwall, former newspaper police roundsman and writer for the Crawford TV production house (Homicide, Division 4, Matlock Police were all on his C.V), who based the story on the experiences of his brother-in-law, a "gun" shearer, lovingly and convincingly depicts the social and economic underpinnings of mateship, a working class ethic born out of tough times in a harsh land.

 Dingwall’s original script dealt with shearer’s strike of 1956.
 The version that we see, is confined to a particular shed and by concentrating on a small group of well-drawn characters it graphically brings home the shearers’ truism: “Friday night too tired, Saturday night too drunk, Sunday too far away”

 In the lead, Jack Thompson gives an excellent performance amongst a top cast of 70s names including Reg Lye who is outstanding as the alcoholic "Old Garth" as well as familiar faces of the time, John Ewart and Max Cullen.